Science

 NGSS Professional Development Workshops From Create for STEM

-Getting to Know the Next Generation of Science Standards is a set of training materials being developed by partners from CREATE for STEM Institute at Michigan State University and Michigan NGSS External Review Team members for use by trainers providing professional development about the Next Generation of Science Standards (NGSS) to teachers.
-The training materials are in-depth and incorporate instructional components including activities to support the teachers' interaction with the content.
-As indicated below, some workshops are complete and available for use, some in development, and some currently undergoing review by members of the Michigan NGSS External Review Team.
-The next step will be to pilot the materials.
-Down the road, these materials will be housed as part of a common website with rich video material and resources.
-View the Create STEM Institute page from Michigan State University.
+Getting to Know the Next Generation of Science Standards is a set of training materials being developed by partners from the CREATE for STEM Institute at Michigan State University and Michigan NGSS External Review Team members.
+These materials are designed for use by trainers providing professional development about the Next Generation of Science Standards (NGSS) to teachers.
+The training materials are in-depth and incorporate instructional components, including activities to support teachers' interaction with the content.

 Bozeman Science and the NGSS